Americas Car Mart Stock Fundamentals

 Comparative valuation techniques use various fundamental indicators to help in determining Americas Car's current stock value.
 Our valuation model uses many indicators to compare Americas Car value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Americas Car competition to find correlations between indicators driving Americas Car's intrinsic value.
 More Info.

-Americas Car Mart is rated below average in price to book category among related companies.
-It is rated below average in earnings per share category among related companies . .
+Americas Car Mart is rated below average in total asset category among related companies.
+It is rated fifth in price to sales category among related companies .
+The ratio of Total Asset to Price To Sales for Americas Car Mart is about 5,042,353,568 .
 Comparative valuation analysis is a catch-all model that can be used if you cannot value Americas Car by discounting back its dividends or cash flows.
 This model doesn't attempt to find an intrinsic value for Americas Car's Stock .
 Still, instead, it compares the stock's price multiples to a benchmark or nearest competition to determine if the stock is relatively undervalued or overvalued.
 The reason why the comparable model can be used in almost all circumstances is due to the vast number of multiples that can be utilized, such as the price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), price-to-cash flow (P/CF), and many others.
 The P/E ratio is the most commonly used of these ratios because it focuses on the Americas Car's earnings, one of the primary drivers of an investment's value.

 Stock peer comparison is one of the most widely used and accepted methods of equity analyses.
-It analyses Americas Car's direct or indirect competition against its Book Value Per Share to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
+It analyses Americas Car's direct or indirect competition against its Beta to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
 Peer analysis of Americas Car could also be used in its relative valuation, which is a method of valuing Americas Car by comparing valuation metrics of similar companies.

-Americas Car is currently under evaluation in book value per share category among related companies.
+Americas Car is currently under evaluation in beta category among related companies.

 Americas Fundamentals